 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Could you imagine trying to find the best student loan refinancing rate from community banks and credit unions on your own?
+Could you imagine trying to find your best student loan refinancing rate from community banks and credit unions on your own?
 How would you do it?
 Would you call every bank and credit union and ask for help?
 What a nightmare.

 LendKey has relationships with 300+ community banks and credit unions all over the United States.
 LendKey* can issue loans to residents in any of the 50 states.
 This keeps you from having to pound the pavement by your lonesome.
 LendKey’s website will show you the best rate for refinancing your student loans.

 Since 2007, LendKey has been a one stop shop for student loan refinancing.
 It also offers other types of loans.
 But for the sake of this review we’ll be focusing on how LendKey takes care of graduates looking to improve their debt situation.
 Fixed APRs range from 2.99% – 8.77%.
 Variable rates start as low as 2.00% – 8.57%.
 (All of these rates include the auto-pay discount).
 LendKey is one of the top four lenders in MagnifyMoney’s survey of where to refinance your student loan.

 Who can benefit from using LendKey?
 Anyone hoping to refinance their student loans should consider LendKey.
 It is easy to apply:

 If you’re on the fence about refinancing, here are some of the benefits to be gained:

 Refinance your way to a more manageable monthly payment.

 Spend less on interest by getting a lower rate than the aggregate of all individual student loans.